Everest Base Camp

 Culture on the Everest Base Camp Trek

 Everest is not only geographically diverse but also culturally rich.
-The Sherpa people, renowned worldwide for their mountaineering skills, are deeply connected to Buddhism.
+The Sherpa people, who are renowned worldwide for their mountaineering skills, are deeply connected to Buddhism.
 Other ethnic groups, such as the Rai and Gurung, bring their own languages, music, and traditions, creating a vibrant cultural tapestry.
 Namche Bazaar and Tengboche are villages where daily life is closely tied to spiritual practice.

 Prayer flags flutter along the roads leading up the mountains, and mani stones line the paths.
 Monasteries serve not only as places of worship but also as cultural landmarks, housing intricate art and religious artifacts.